Complete resource pooling of a load balancing policy for a network of battery swapping stations: Fluid limit proofs

 \section{Fluid limit proofs}

 The proof of Theorem~\ref{thm:FluitLimitResult} is similar to the proof of~\cite{DaiTezcan2011}, but adapted appropriately to our system.

-\begin{proof} First, we show that the fluid limits exist, where all components are Lipschitz continuous.
+\begin{proof}[Proof of Theorem~\ref{thm:FluitLimitResult}] First, we show that the fluid limits exist, where all components are Lipschitz continuous.
 For this purpose, we show that for all $\omega \in \mathcal{A}$ the sequence $\{\bar{\mathbb{X}}(\cdot,\omega)\}$ has a convergent subsequence, where every component in the limiting process is Lipschitz continuous.

 Fix $\omega \in \mathcal{A}$.
 We observe that for every $0 \leq t_1 <t_2$,